qmacro/cloud-platform-workflow-virtual-pilot/exercises/03/readme.md

 :point_right: Specify the appropriate details for your trial subaccount, as follows:

 - "Region": select the entry that reflects the Cloud Foundry API endpoint URL that is related to the organization connected to your trial subaccount.
-In other words, you can search by entering `cf.eu10` in the selection search box to find and select "Europe (Frankfurt) - AWS" which corresponds to `cf.eu10.hana.ondemand.com`
+In other words, you can search by entering `cf` in the selection search box to find and select the appropriate entry, such as "Europe (Frankfurt) - AWS", which corresponds to `cf.eu10.hana.ondemand.com`, or "US East (VA) - AWS", which corresponds to `cf.us10.hana.ondemand.com`

-- "Subaccount": this should be the ID of your trial subaccount, from your "CF Trial Subaccount Home" page, as shown in this screenshot, where `0a25...` is the ID:
+- "Subaccount": this should be the ID of your trial subaccount, from your "CF Trial Subaccount Home" page, as shown in this screenshot, where `b88f...` is the ID:

   ![subaccount ID](subaccountid.png)